VPN.ac Review and Test Results

 Passed all tests.

-VPN.ac offers many payment methods, including anonymous payment options, such as Bitcoin and various gift cards:
+Payment options – VPN.ac offers many payment options, including anonymous payment methods, such as Bitcoin and various gift cards:

 - Credit cards